everis-hcl/edma-challenge/README.md

 # edma-challenge

 The solution is organised as a flexible pipeline where several NLP techniques (relevant keywords extraction, topic modeling, automatic classification, semantic mappings) are sequentially triggered in order to generate an accurate classification per RO type.
 At this stage, a solid baseline has been developed and would have to be fine-tuned per each RO and better evaluated.

+Final results to be evaluated are available in the **`/data/FinalResults`** folder ([here](https://github.com/everis-hcl/edma-challenge/tree/master/data/FinalResults)).
+The results are sorted by RO type (`AGR`, `BIO`, `GIT`) and then by extraction technique (`EuroPMCannotations and TFIDF`, `Abstract keywords and TFIDF`, etc.).
+* Files with prefix `BASE` contain results for the base corpus,
+* Files with prefix `EXT` contain results for the extended corpus,
+* Files with prefix `AUTHOR` contain results for the authors,

 ## 1. Project structure